chromium/chromium/docs/mac_lld.md

 2. Add `use_lld = true` to your args.gn

-3. Add `fatal_linker_warnings = false` to your args.gn -- builds that use LLD
-   currently emit all kinds of warnings (see "Known issues" above).

-4. Then just build normally.
+3. Then just build normally.

 `use_lld = true` makes the build use thin archives.
 For that reason, `use_lld` also switches from `libtool` to `llvm-ar`.